Azure/AzureStackHCI-EvalGuide/universal/4_AzSHCICluster.md

 The first key step with setting up the networking with Windows Admin Center, is to choose a management NIC that will be dedicated for management use.
 You can choose either a single NIC, or two NICs for redundancy.
 This step specifically designates 1 or 2 adapters that will be used by the Windows Admin Center to orchestrate the cluster creation flow.
 It's mandatory to select at least one of the adapters for management, and in a physical deployment, the 1GbE NICs are usually good candidates for this.

-As it stands, this is the way that the Windows Admin Center approaches the network configuration, however, if you were not using the Windows Admin Center, through PowerShell, there are a number of different ways to configure the network adapters to meet your needs.
+As it stands, this is the way that the Windows Admin Center approaches the network configuration, however, if you were not using the Windows Admin Center, through PowerShell, there are a number of different ways to configure the network to meet your needs.
 We will work through the Windows Admin Center approach in this guide.

 #### Network Setup Overview ####
 As part of the **nested path in this evaluation guide**, each of your Azure Stack HCI nodes should have 4 NICs.
 For this simple evaluation, you'll dedicate the NICs in the following way: